-Despite this, we continued to analyse all pupils, with a clear focus on promoting social relationships, building trust with unfamiliar adults and in support pupils and their families to engage in educational context.
-Through this analysis we recognised the need to embed a nurture curriculum that supported all pupils to develop skills needed for future learning.
+We analyse all pupil information, with a clear focus on promoting social relationships, building trust with unfamiliar adults and supporting pupils and their families to engage in educational contexts.
+Through this analysis, we recognised the need to embed a nurture curriculum that supported all pupils to develop skills needed for future learning.

 Our focus is to fulfil the highest aspirations in progress to achieve their full potential both academically and personally.
 Our focus is in developing the whole child so that they become well rounded individuals, preparing them for the next stage in their education.
-In line with the DfE guidance the funding is not only spent on eligible pupils.
+In line with the DfE guidance, the funding is not only spent on eligible pupils.

-Research by the Education Endowment Fund (EEF) suggests that some of the most effective spending will be on whole school strategies, including improving the quality of teaching.
-The report highlights that improving the impact of teachers on pupil achievement in the UK revealed that the effects of high-quality teaching are especially significant for pupils from a disadvantaged background - evidence demonstrated the equivalent of 1.5 years' worth of learning.
+Research by the Education Endowment Foundation (EEF) suggests that some of the most effective spending will be on whole school strategies, including improving the quality of teaching.
+Their report highlights that improving the impact of teachers on pupil achievement in the UK revealed that the effects of high-quality teaching are especially significant for pupils from a disadvantaged background - evidence demonstrated the equivalent of 1.5 years' worth of learning.
 Our pupil premium strategy is rooted in our whole-school ethos.
 We know that if you provide high-quality teaching that is effective for disadvantaged learners, then you are providing effective teaching for all.